petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 and attempt to maximize the value they can provide.
-The "product" of a given research project could be a simple formula for hand calculations, but these days the more valuable products will probably be datasets and software.
+The "product" of a given research project could be a simple formula for hand calculations, but these days the more valuable products will likely be datasets and software.

-Publishing a paper with an "in-house" code may be good for your career (for now anyway,) but if your discoveries are useless without a computer program to calculate predictions, the effort to derive value from your work will be unnecessarily high.
+Publishing a paper with an "in-house" code may be good for your career (for now anyway,) but if your discoveries are useless without a computer program to calculate predictions, the effort to derive value from your work will be unnecessarily high, and therefore some potential impact will be unrealized.
 "It's not documented well enough" is not a valid excuse either.
 Like with reproducibility,
 even if we haven't molded our research products into the most reusable